R-K-H/kollan.house/src/content/a-reflection-seen.md

 draft: false
 ---

-Before I get into a long winded exploration, I just want to say, I'm so incredibly impressed in you.
-I enjoy the challenge that you bring to everything that I say, or that you do.
-This isn't a winning or losing game, this is truly what it means to be alive, it's what I live for.
-Take away everything else, your intellect is quite profound, and I just want to take a moment to recognize it.

-Good morning!
-I hope you have a wonderful day, use your time wisely and accomplish exactly what you do.

-“We have two lives, and the second begins when we realize we only have one.”
+>“We have two lives, and the second begins when we realize we only have one.” ― Confucius
-― Confucius

 While it may seem silly to think about things this way, I'm sure you can see that while it's describing something in different terms, it's the same in that when you reach that detachment, or reach the realization, that's where you can truly be in the life you have.